Kayli/logspub/dev-distributed.md

   - nowadays such apps referred as 'microservices'
   - most ppl start to realize problems with big chunks of tangled code

+- conway’s law
+  - application will reflect the social boundaries of the organization that produced it

 ## general design recommendations